karlhulme/jsonotron/readme.md

 The library can be used to create a single type system that is used for validation at the database level (e.g. [Sengi](https://github.com/karlhulme/sengi)) all the way to the API layer.
 You can produce API documentation and you can use it in the browser too.

 When validation fails, you get clear errors about what went wrong, thanks to [Ajv](https://github.com/ajv-validator/ajv).
 There are Ajv plugin libraries to improve that further if you wish.
 Either way you can return the errors to a consumer and they'll know how to fix their code.

 ## Motivation

 JSON Schema already allows us to validate arbitrary blocks of JSON.
 It also allows re-use by referencing external JSON schemas.
-However, a system built this way becomes hard to administer because the errors are described in terms of the resultant JSON, not in terms of what you were trying to achieve by combining them.
+However, a system built this way becomes hard to administer because the errors are described in terms of the resultant JSON, and those referenced files.

-This is where Jsonotron makes a trade-off.  **It considers each top level property of an object to be a field.**  A field can be a primitive (boolean, string, etc) or it can be a complex deeply-nested object, but the validation is always targetted at field level.
+This is where Jsonotron makes a trade-off.  **Jsonotron considers each top level property of an object to be a field.**  A field can be a primitive (boolean, string, etc) or it can be a complex deeply-nested object, but the validation is always targetted at field level.

 It's analogous to validating arguments passed to a method call.
 You could define every method as accepting an object and then validate it using JSON Schema but you'd lose something by doing that.
 Jsonotron brings this concept of individual arguments to JSON as it moves through a system.